 The commitment will be delivered by clear streamlined legislation underpinned by practical guidance and tools, including a suite of open licences.
-An effective regulatory framework to deliver the impartial review of decisions made by public sector bodies will build confidence in the information sector.
+An effective regulatory framework to deliver the impartial review of decisions made by public sector bodies will build confidence in the information sector

-S PECI FICIT ( OG P VAL UE REI EVANCE РОТ ENTIA AL IMF АСТ C OMPL .ETIO N COMMITMENT OVERVIEW None Low Medium High Access to Information Civic participation Pubilc Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Not started Limited Substantial Complete × × x × ×
+S PECI FICIT 1 OG P VAL UE REL .EVANCE РОТ ENTIA L IMF PACT C OMPL ETIO N COMMITMENT OVERVIEW None Low Medium High Access to Information Civic participation Pubilc Accountability Technology & Innovation for Transparency & Accountability None Minor Moderate Transformative Notstarted Limited Substantial Complete X X X X X

-The adoption of the PSI Directive follows on from the domestic regulations adopted in 2005 on the re-use of public-sector information.
-These implemented European Directive 2003/98/EC on re-use of information, an EU-wide attempt, developed since the 1980s, to harmonise use and develop public data for commercial benefit.
-The guidance from TNA explained that-
+The adoption of the PSI Directive follows on from the domestic regulations adopted in 2005 on the re-use of public-sector information.1 These implemented European Directive 2003/98/EC on re-use of information, an EU-wide attempt, developed since the 1980s, to harmonise use and develop public data for commercial benefit.2 The guidance from TNA explained that-

-The purpose of the regulations is to establish a framework that provides for the effective re-use of public-sector information...based on the principles of fairness, transparency, non-discrimination, and consistency of application.
+The purpose of the regulations is to establish a framework that provides for the effective re-use of public-sector information...based on the principles of fairness, transparency, non-discrimination, and consistency of application.3

-In the United Kingdom, the PSI regulations were overseen by the Office of Public Sector Information, based in TNA.
+In the UK, the PSI regulations were overseen by the Office of Public Sector Information, based in TNA.